-- 1.1 This document is the Child Protection Policy for The Westminster School and any extended services that it provides. - 1.2 The terms "children" and "child" refer to anyone under the age of 18 - 1.3 For pupils aged 18 or over, the school will follow Local Safeguarding procedures for Adults. - 1.4 Safeguarding and promoting the welfare of children is defined by the Department for Education as: - protecting children from maltreatment - preventing impairment of children's mental and physical health or development - ensuring children are growing up in circumstances consistent with the provision of safe and effective care. - taking action to enable all children to have the best outcomes.
+- 1.1 This document is the Child Protection Policy for The Westminster School and any extended services that it provides. - 1.2 The terms "children" and "child" refer to anyone under the age of 18 - 1.3 For pupils aged 18 or over, the school will follow Local Safeguarding procedures for Adults. - 1.4 Safeguarding and promoting the welfare of children is defined by the Department for Education as: - protecting children from maltreatment - preventing impairment of children's mental and physical health or development

-- 1.5 In accordance with the DfE's guidance, "Sexual violence and sexual harassment between children in schools and Colleges" (2018), and for the purposes of this policy, the term 'sexual harassment' is used within this policy to describe any unwanted conduct of a sexual nature, both online and offline, which violates a child's dignity and makes them feel intimidated, degraded or humiliated, and can create a hostile, sexualized or offensive environment. - 1.6 For the purpose of this policy, the term 'sexual violence' encompasses the definitions provided in the Sexual Offences Act 2003, including those pertaining to rape, assault by penetration and sexual assault. - 1.7 The term 'teaching role' is defined as planning and preparing lessons and courses for children; delivering lessons to children; assessing development, and reporting on the progress and attainment of children.
+- ensuring children are growing up in circumstances consistent with the provision of safe and effective care. - taking action to enable all children to have the best outcomes. - 1.5 In accordance with the DfE's guidance, "Sexual violence and sexual harassment between children in schools and Colleges" (2018), and for the purposes of this policy, the term 'sexual harassment' is used within this policy to describe any unwanted conduct of a sexual nature, both online and offline, which violates a child's dignity and makes them feel intimidated, degraded or humiliated, and can create a hostile, sexualized or offensive environment. - 1.6 For the purpose of this policy, the term 'sexual violence' encompasses acts including those pertaining to rape, assault by penetration and sexual assault.
+According to the Sexual Offences Act (2003), Sexual violence and sexual harassment can occur between children of any age and sex.
+It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.
+Sexual violence refers to sexual offences and includes rape and sexual assault.
+Sexual harassment is any 'unwanted conduct of a sexual nature' that can occur online and offline.
+Sexual harassment is likely to: violate a child's dignity, and/or make them feel intimidated, degraded or humiliated and/or to create a hostile, offensive or sexualised environment. - 1.7 The term 'teaching role' is defined as planning and preparing lessons and courses for children; delivering lessons to children; assessing development, and reporting on the progress and attainment of children.
 These activities are not teaching work if the person carrying out the activity does so subject to the direction and supervision of a qualified teacher or other person nominated by the Headteacher to provide such direction and supervision. - 1.8 Child protection is a part of safeguarding and promoting welfare.
 It refers to the activity that is undertaken to protect specific children who are suffering, or are likely to suffer, significant harm. - 1.9 This policy applies to all staff (teaching and non-teaching), governors and volunteers, temporary and supply/visiting staff working in the school.
 It will be reviewed annually by the Governing Body and is in line with the expectations of Ofsted which inspects safeguarding arrangements as part of the School's Leadership and Management. - 1.10 The principles embedded in this policy link into other policies relating to Anti Bullying policy, Attendance policy, Behaviour and Wellbeing Policy, Drugs and Substance Misuse, E-Safety, Health and Safety, Intimate Care, Safer Recruitment, Supporting Pupils with Medical Conditions, Whistleblowing, Staff Code of Conduct, SEN Information Report and the Radicalisation and Extremism policy.

-All staff have received, read and understood Keeping Children Safe in Education September 2022 Part 1 (full version).
+All staff have received, read and understood Keeping Children Safe in Education September 2023 Part 1 (full version).